thomasrohricht/Project-PingSucker/readme.md

 # Project Pingsucker

 ** A passive-aggressive network appliance designed to frustrate latency-sensitive gamers and make online games feel like they're haunted by the ghost of 2008 Wi-Fi. **
-This tool uses `tc netem` and `iptables` to inject just enough jitter, delay, and packet loss into outbound UDP traffic to make competitive games frustratingly unplayable ñ without breaking basic web, video, or chat traffic.
+This tool uses `tc netem` and `iptables` to inject just enough jitter, delay, and packet loss into outbound UDP traffic to make competitive games frustratingly unplayable ‚Äì without breaking basic web, video, or chat traffic.
 It's designed to run on a Raspberry Pi 3B+ with two network interfaces (e.g., built-in Ethernet and a USB-Ethernet adapter) acting as a transparent bridge or upstream router.

 ---
 ## Why?

-Because sometimes the problem *isn't* the network ñ it's who you're sharing it with.
+Because sometimes the problem *isn't* the network ‚Äì it's who you're sharing it with.

-Maybe you're a parent with teenagers who have no idea Ö absolutely no idea just what youíre willing to do with a bit of free time and a vibe-coding session with ChatGPT
+- Maybe you're a parent with teenagers who have no idea ‚Ä¶ absolutely no idea just what you‚Äôre willing to do with a bit of free time and a vibe-coding session with ChatGPT
-Maybe you're tired of bandwidth-hogging, voice-chat-screaming, chair-punching housemates.
+- Maybe you're tired of bandwidth-hogging, voice-chat-screaming, chair-punching housemates.
-Maybe you're a troll with a conscience.
+- Maybe you're a troll with a conscience.
-Or maybe you're just curious what it feels like to weaponize latency without touching a firewall rule.
+- Or maybe you're just curious what it feels like to weaponize latency without touching a firewall rule.
 Whatever your motive, this tool introduces *plausible, periodic chaos* into UDP traffic while leaving everything else mostly untouched.
 Your users *will* notice... but they probably won't understand why.

 ---